runaraj/EvolutionaryAlgorithms/Practical1/simpleGA_java/README.md

 To compile manually, execute `make` from your terminal (works on both Linux and Windows).
 To run manually execute `./run.sh` if using Linux, or `run` if using Windows.

+To run a script `scriptname.sh` use the command `sed -i 's/\r$//' ./scripts/scriptname.sh & ./scripts/scriptname.sh`

 ## How are the folders organized?
 All `.java` source code files are in `src/geneticalgorithm`.
 All compiled classes will end up in `build/classes/geneticalgorithm`.
 When the code is run, a folder `experiments` will be created, where useful information will be logged.